12-month pivotal study safety data1

-XEN® Gel Stent has a favorable risk/benefit ratio, with low rates of intraoperative complications and postoperative vision-threatening adverse events1
+XEN® Gel Stent has a favorable risk/benefit ratio, with low rates of intraoperative complications and postoperative vision-threatening adverse events

 Postoperative complications of clinical interest